 It is named after the Island of Capri, known for it's warm weather and glamourous location.
 According to Wikipedia though, it is not an old dish, first served in the 20th Century to film stars and the glitterati who wanted a healthy, yet delicious meal.
 Another tale suggests that it was made to look like the Italian flag: red tomatoes, green basil and white mozzarella.
 I prefer this story, true or not.
 It is undeniably Italian, whatever it's origin, and it is a dream of mine to enjoy a Caprese salad, not in my dingy, windy, overgrown back garden, but overlooking the Gulf of Naples, taking in the vistas of the Faraglioni at Lo Sfizio Ristorante.
 A girl can dream.

-How Do You Make a Caprese Salad?
+How Do You Make a Vegan Caprese Salad?

 Ingredients